PeterStos/java-exercices/README.md

-# README

-## java-exercices
+# java-exercices

-Group of Java exercises to work like a simple portfolio.
+Group of Java exercises __in development__ to work like a simple portfolio.